Cluster314/ANYNAME/README.md

 I'm 9 years old.
 My favorite color is a specific shade of blue, the CSS color is deepskyblue.
 So now let's talk about my coding skills!
-I think I'm somewhere around Intermediate and Professional I work on Python and HTML.
+I think I'm somewhere around Intermediate and Professional.
+I work on Python and HTML.
 But I also use CSS and JS, I use Internal CSS and JS!
 That's why it only says Python and HTML!
 I guess that's all I've got to say for this repo, and also check out all my projects(programs), So Bye!
 Last Updated: 2025-04-27
 ^._.^ (Supposed to be a Cat)